 All reservations for the Use of University Facilities must be made using 25Live, the University's online space reservation system, when available.
 For specific locations that do not use 25Live, reservations must be made in accordance with the policies, procedures, and practices applicable to the specific location.
 External Groups must contact the Facility Contact listed in Section 1 of this Policy for the specific University Facility being requested in order to request a reservation.

 The facility usage fees for University Facilities will vary by the specific Facility being used.
 Internal Groups and Sponsored Groups will not generally be charged a facility usage fee, but may be responsible for other costs associated with the Event, as determined by the University in its sole discretion.
-External Groups using University Facilities will generally be charged the facility usage fee applicable to the Facility being used.
+External Groups using University Facilities may be charged a facility usage fee depending on the type or nature of the Event and/or the Facility being used.
 Depending on the specific University Facility, a deposit may be required.
 External Groups will also be responsible for all other costs associated with the Event, including, but not limited to, parking attendants, security, audio visual services, catering, custodial services, and technical equipment.

 7. Written Agreements